simoneboscolo99/5K_JFS/Tutorial.md

 ```diff
 - material name = (Brdf(Pigment), Pigment)
 ```
 where `name` is a just the name assigned to the material.
-Then we must specify the Brdf type, which in turn needs pigment type.
+Then we must specify the Brdf type, which in turn needs a pigment.
 Finally, we need a second pigment to specify the emitted radiance.

 **BRDF types: diffuse, specular**